johnsusek/SwiftGodotBuilder/README.md

 open Examples/SwiftGodotBuilderExample.xcodeproj
 ```

-Re-implementation of the official Pong sample; shows adding a Node into a scene (with SwiftGodotKit as a host).
+Includes a Pong and Breakout sample; shows adding a Node into a scene (with SwiftGodotKit as a host).

 ## 🪟 Views